sfbennett/album-api/README.md

 # ALBUM API

-A simple RESTful API that I've created with Express.js for managing data from different end points:
+A simple RESTful API I've created with Express.js for managing data from different endpoints:

 - Get a list of albums
 - Generate a random album
-- Get album by ID
+- Get an album by ID
 - Get an album by title
 - Get an album by artist
 - Add an album